 As part of his whistleblowing and advisory role, the Chief Compliance Officer submits regular reports to the Chief Executive Officer and the Chairwoman of the Board of Directors as well as to the Executive Committee.
+The Chief

-The Chief Compliance Officer reports directly to CNP Assurances' Chief Executive Officer and functionally to the La Banque Postale Group's Chief Compliance Officer and the CNP Assurances Group's Secretary General.
+Compliance Officer reports directly to CNP Assurances' Chief Executive Officer and functionally to La Banque Postale Group's Chief Compliance Officer, as well as to the CNP Assurances Group's Secretary General.